 Stranded Investment Recovery Charge (“SIRC”): A charge established by a Transmission Owner to recover Strandable Costs.

-Sub-Auctions: The set of rounds in a given Capability Period Auction in which TCCs of a given duration may be purchased.
+Sub-Auctions: The set of rounds in a given Centralized TCC Auction in which TCCs of a given duration may be purchased.

 Subzone: That portion of a Load Zone in a Transmission Owner’s Transmission District.